Last Updated on

 When gender selection is used to prevent a genetic disorder in the offspring, it is called medical gender selection.
 Gender selection is also possible for non-medical (elective) reasons.
 This is called family balancing.

-Gender selection for non-medical reasons raises social and moral issues.
+Gender selection for non-medical reasons raises social and moral concerns.
 Many people fear that the practice of choosing babies of a particular gender may distort the human sex ratio.
 Another concern related to this phenomenon is that non-medical gender selection may cause gender imbalance and reinforce discriminatory and sexiest stereotypes.

 In one survey in the USA regarding gender selection, 39% of respondents answered they would like their first child to be a son, 19% would like their first child to be a daughter, and 42% had no preference.
 Based on the survey, gender selection is unlikely to have a significant impact on the natural sex ratio.